WordEcho/WordEcho/README.md

 # WordEcho

-Application to read in your target language, save unfamiliar words, and review them later with a spaced repetition system.
-Build your vocabulary naturally while enjoying immersive reading.
+Read in your target language and build your vocabulary with a spaced repetition system for word recall similar to [Anki](https://apps.ankiweb.net/).
+A free, open-source alternative to [LingQ](https://www.lingq.com), designed to help you save new words while reading and review them efficiently.

 ---